 The Advice Column

-While my virtue here is a low-budget start to trek your interest in photography, and backing away from the ever-spiraling cost for both advanced digitals and film and services for vintage film cameras, getting a vintage digital for yourself is an exercise in prudence and explicit choice.
+While my virtue here is a low-budget start to your interest in photography and backing away from the ever-spiraling cost of advanced digital, film, and services for vintage film cameras, getting a vintage digital for yourself is an exercise in prudence and explicit choice.

 The original kit for the Canon EOS 300D, for example, comes complete with the Canon EOS 300D Digital SLR body, EF-S 18 - 55 mm F3.5 - F5.6 lens, Eyecup (attached to the camera), BP-511 Lithium-Ion battery pack, CB-5L Battery charger, Neck strap, USB Cable, Video Cable, CD-ROM: Canon Digital Camera Solutions Disk (Win/Mac), CD-ROM: Adobe Photoshop Elements (Win/Mac), and Manuals / Reg. card.

-The EOS 300D body I bought, from a very conscientious seller, comes with a strap, body cap, battery, a new USB charger, a 2GB CF memory card, a card reader, and a USB data transfer cable.
-The set was enough to get me up and running, the card reader was the bonus, and that caps it all.
+The EOS 300D body I bought from a very conscientious seller comes with a strap, body cap, battery, new USB charger, 2GB CF memory card, card reader, and USB data transfer cable.
+The set was enough to get me up and running, and the card reader was the bonus that caps it all.

 Review, Technical Specification, and Instructions

-While I do a fair bit of writing reviews on vintage film cameras, and gaining a fair share of hits and page visitations for this effort on ImagingPixel, doing one for digital cameras may not be as beneficial as writeups and reviews for 'modern' digital cameras are already well covered, recent, and are readily available on the internet.
+While I write a fair bit of reviews on vintage film cameras and gain a fair share of hits and page visits for this effort on ImagingPixel, doing one for digital cameras may not be as beneficial as write-ups and reviews for 'modern' digital cameras are already well covered, recent, and readily available on the Internet.

 One good site to visit is DPReview, use this link to the Canon EOS 300D Review page.